Our Care Home

 Manor House Residential Care Home is the penultimate home to join our organisation and is situated in the pleasant village of Blofield, approximately seven miles east of Norwich.
 There are shops close at hand and a regular bus service into Norwich.
 Manor House stands in extensive gardens and enjoys delightful views over surrounding farmland.

-Frances has been involved within the family organization for over 16 years having started off at our sister home – The Moorings.
+Frances has been involved within the family organisation for some 20 years.
 She has a wealth of experience in caring for elderly people with dementia, having completed her Health and Social Care NVQ level 4 and also level 4 in Leadership and Management.

-Manor House was formerly a farmhouse and retains many of the lovely original features, making it feel very much ‘home from home’.
-It has been completely refurbished to a high standard, including increasing the general and en-suite bathroom facilities, and updating the utility services.
-Throughout the refurbishment we were mindful of not losing the lovely atmosphere that existed at Manor House.
+Manor House was formerly a farmhouse and retains many of the attractive original features, making it feel very much ‘home from home’.
+It has been completely refurbished to a high standard, including increasing the general and en-suite bathroom facilities and updating the utility services.
+Throughout the refurbishment, we were mindful of not losing the lovely atmosphere that existed at Manor House.

-All bedrooms are fully furnished, however residents are encouraged to surround themselves with their own belongings so as to make the space as familiar as possible.
+All bedrooms are fully furnished; however, residents are encouraged to surround themselves with their belongings to make the space as familiar as possible.
 Manor House has two light and airy lounges, a dining area, attractively laid-out gardens and a patio area which offers a safe, welcoming place to sit and relax.

-We also encourage relatives to bring family photographs, favourite pictures and mementos.
-In particular, may we request an old photograph of the resident in their ‘early years’, or a picture of something they were proud of, or loved – like their first car or family pet, or enjoying a hobby.
-We then place this in a frame on the door of their bedroom, thus helping to identify their own room.
-Residents are encouraged to surround themselves with their own belongings so as to make the space as familiar and homely as possible.
+We also encourage relatives to bring family photographs, favourite pictures and mementoes.
+In particular, may we request an old photo of the resident in their ‘early years’, or a picture of something they were proud of or loved – like their first car or family pet, or enjoying a hobby.
+We then place this in a frame on the door of their bedroom, thus helping to identify their room.
+Residents are encouraged to surround themselves with their belongings to make the space as familiar and homely as possible.

 Compare us on independent site www.carehome.co.uk